COSMIC ANCESTRY | Quick Guide | What'sNEW - Later - Earlier - Index | Scrapbook

 Wickramasinghe then relates how his collaboration with Fred Hoyle grew into a life in astrobiology.
 I know the story, and this telling is especially compelling and concise.
 His spectograpic investigation of interstellar dust is more sustained and penetrating than any before it, I'm sure.
 Of course Chandra is frustrated that the evidence for signs of biology in the dust is often dismissed without a hearing, or is rebutted with insubstantial, implausible alternatives.

 The evidence for microfossils in meteorites like ALH84001, Orgueil and Polonnaruwa gets plenty of attention, as it should.
 Bacteria in the high atmosphere also get scrutiny, although skeptics may argue that they're from below.
 To flesh out the story, some scenarios are necessarily speculative, because it's uncharted territory.
-Me, I'm glad to see panspermia so well and boldly advocated.Life Comes from Space: The Decisive Evidence, by Milton Wainwright and Chandra Wickramasinghe, Foreword by Gensuke Tokoro, ISBN-10:9811266255, World Scientific, 2023.
+Me, I'm glad to see panspermia so boldly advocated.Life Comes from Space: The Decisive Evidence, by Milton Wainwright and Chandra Wickramasinghe, Foreword by Gensuke Tokoro, ISBN-10:9811266255, World Scientific, 2023.

 Light Scattering Functions for Small particles with applications in Astronomy, by N.C.
 Wickramasinghe, Wiley, 1973.